South Kentucky RECC 19th Annual Golf Scramble Earns $18,000 to Benefit Rogers Scholars

-Holt said South Kentucky RECC appreciates partnering with the following sponsors for this year's scramble: Altec; Anixter; BB&T Insurance Services; Cintas Uniform Services; Citizens National Bank; Cumberland Lake Shell; Cumberland Security Bank; Cumberland Tree Experts; Cumberland Valley Electric; Davis H. Elliot Construction; Don Franklin Chevrolet; D. W. Wilburn, Inc. ; East Kentucky Power Cooperative; First National Bank of Russell Springs; Frei Mechanical; Goss-Samford, LLC; Lake Cumberland Regional Hospital; Modern Vending/Team Modern; Mountjoy,Chilton and Medley CPAs and Advisors; The Okonite Company; Phillips Tree Experts, Inc.; Red-Sun Homes; Silent Guard; United Cumberland Bank; and W.A.
-Kendall and Company Inc.
+Holt said South Kentucky RECC appreciates partnering with the following sponsors for this year’s scramble: Altec; Anixter; Cintas Uniform Services; Citizens National Bank; Cumberland Lake Shell; Cumberland Security Bank; Cumberland Tree Experts; Cumberland Valley Electric; Davis H. Elliot Construction; Don Franklin Chevrolet; D. W. Wilburn, Inc. ; East Kentucky Power Cooperative; First National Bank of Russell Springs; Frei Mechanical; Goss-Samford, LLC; Kentucky Association of Electric Cooperatives; Lake Cumberland Regional Hospital; McGriff Insurance Services; Modern Vending/Team Modern; Mountjoy,Chilton and Medley CPAs and Advisors; Phillips Tree Experts, Inc.; Red-Sun Homes; United Cumberland Bank; W.A.
+Kendall and Company Inc., and Wesco Industries.

-Holt said this event and this level of support for the Rogers Scholars Program would not be possible without the assistance of these partners listed, and South Kentucky RECC appreciates all their help.
+Holt said this event and this level of support for the Rogers Scholars Program would not be possible without the assistance of these partners, and South Kentucky RECC appreciates all their help.

 For more information on the various youth programs through the Center for Rural Development, contact the office of Youth Programs and Community Liaison at 606-677-6000.

-South Kentucky RECC Vice President of Finance, Michelle Herrman, center left, presents a check for $18,000 for The Rogers Scholars Program to Natalie Pitman, Associate Director of Charitable Giving for The Center for Rural Development, along with representatives of the golf scramble's partners.
+South Kentucky RECC CEO Dennis Holt, center right, presents a check for $18,000 for The Rogers Scholars Program to Lonnie Lawson, CEO, The Center for Rural Development and Allison Cross, Youth Programs Coordinator and Community Liaison for The Center for Rural Development, along with representatives of the golf scramble’s partners.